akshitbhatiaGIT/digital-literacy-project/task-1-presentation/description.md

 **Tool Used**: Canva

 This infographic was created using Canva to help batchmates understand digital literacy.
-It covers three sections:

-What Digital Literacy means
-Safe Internet Practices
-Professional Online Presence Tips
-One thing I found interesting was how much the layout affects how information is received.
-A text-heavy design looked cluttered, so I switched to short bullet points with icons which made it much cleaner and easier to read.
+* My design represents the impact metrics of a Digital Literacy Program, focusing on key areas such as skill proficiency, online safety, cybersecurity awareness, and professional presence.
+* One interesting aspect of creating this design was learning how to balance text and visuals so that the infographic does not look cluttered but still conveys meaningful data.

+### Prepared By: Akshit Bhatia